 Selenium vs WebDriver IO vs Night Watch vs Cypress vs Playwright can be part of Continuous Integration as all of them support cloud execution.

-Having a reporting framework that is flexible, lightweight, multi-language supported and which shows a very concise representation of what has been tested in a neat web report form and allows everyone participating in the development process to extract the maximum of useful information from the everyday execution of tests become important.
+Having a flexible, lightweight, multi-language-compatible reporting architecture that displays a very concise representation of what has been tested in a tidy web report format.
+Additionally, this enables everyone involved in the development process to get the most relevant information possible from the regular execution of tests, which is crucial.

 Page Object Model (POM – Design Pattern) Support

-Selenium, WebDriver IO, Night Watch, Cypress and Playwright supports Page Object Model (POM – Design Pattern).
+Selenium, WebDriver IO, Night Watch, Cypress, and Playwright support Page Object Model (POM – Design Pattern).

 Flaky Resistance – Retry Test

 Sometimes a test fails because of some external issues like internet connectivity issues, page timeout, UI not loaded properly, etc. And not because of any bug.
 So we must give such tests another try and execute them.
-If any such test passes in its next attempt are called a flaky test.
+If any such test passes in its next attempt then it is called a flaky test.
 So having such retry test capability in automation tools is especially important.
-The comparison chart is shown below.

 Some Extra Information

-Some extra information related with this automation tools is mentioned in below table.
+Some extra information related to these automation tools is mentioned in the below table.

 |WebDriver IO||OpenJS Foundation||2014||https://webdriver.io/|

 Day by day, modern applications are becoming increasingly complex as they are developed with various layers of sub-systems, UI components, APIs, databases, micro-services, and even third-party integrations.
-So to find out the perfect or best tool to perform End To End (E2E) testing on such applications requires lots of research.
-However, this blog covers in-depth comparative analysis on Selenium vs WebDriver IO vs Night Watch vs Cypress vs Playwright automation tools.
-One should choose the automation tool based on the project requirements, then analyze the cost before making any final decision.
-This blog will help to find out the right tool or at least gave some key insights which could satisfy any automation project needs.
+This blog covers an in-depth comparative analysis of Selenium vs WebDriver IO vs Night Watch vs Cypress vs Playwright automation tools.
+One should choose the automation tool based on the project requirements, and then analyze the cost before making any final decision.
+This blog will help to find the right tool or at least give some key insights which could satisfy any automation project needs.